Olimi I of Tooro

-Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I was Omukama of the Tooro Kingdom, from around 1830 until around 1861.
-He was the first Omukama of Tooro.
+Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I was the founder and first Omukama (King) of the Tooro Kingdom one of the traditional monarchies in what is now Western Uganda from around 1830 until around 1861.

-Claim to the throne
+Early life and claim to the throne

-He was the eldest son of Rukirabasaija Agutamba Nyamutukura Kyebambe III, Omukama of Bunyoro-Kitara at that time.
+He was the eldest son of Rukirabasaija Agutamba Nyamutukura Kyebambe III, the Omukama of Bunyoro-Kitara Kingdom a powerful pre-colonial state in the Great Lakes region at that time.
 His mother was a lady of the Ababwiju clan.
-He rebelled against his father and established his own kingdom at Kaboyo during his father's lifetime, beginning in 1822.
-He spurned the succession to Bunyoro-Kitara on his father's death.